melfore/konva-timeline/README.md

 ### Summary

-Display a new column.
-Set Summary data prop, id of a single summary's value must be the same as the resource's id in order to display that value in the right place.
+Display a new column by setting Summary data prop, id of a single summary's value must be the same as the resource's id in order to display that value in the right place.
 If id does not exist, 🚫 will be dispaly instead of the value.

 In order to diplay the data its also necessary set `showSummary` prop.